-4. Purchase of Pender Private Investments Inc.:
+4. Purchase of Pender Private Investments Inc.

-On May 28, 2021 (the "Effective Date"), the Company completed a transaction (the "WOF Transaction") with the Working Opportunities Fund (EVCC) Ltd. ("WOF"), an investment entity, for the acquisition of WOF's issued and outstanding shares pursuant to the April 7, 2021 definitive agreement (the "Arrangement Agreement"), under a plan of arrangement.
+On May 28, 2021 (the "Effective Date"), the Company completed a transaction (the "WOF Transaction") with the Working Opportunities Fund (EVCC) Ltd. ("WOF"), an investment entity, for the acquisition of WOF's issued and outstanding shares pursuant to the April 7, 2021 definitive agreement (the "Arrangement Agreement of the WOF Transaction"), under a plan of arrangement, and WOF was renamed Pender Private Investments Inc. ("PPI").